iankorf/MCB185-2023/README.md

 There will be times you get stuck and decide to search Stack Overflow or some other generally useful site.
 Resist this temptation.
 All of the programming problems can be solved with the information in the tutorials.
+If you get stuck, ask a classmate or instructor for help.
 Every time you Google something instead of thinking for yourself or asking for help, brain cells die.

-In this course, you are not allowed to use any library that hasn't been previously introduced.
-Since numpy and pandas are never introduced, you are not allowed to use them.
+In this course, you are not allowed to use any concept unless it has been introduced in a previous or current unit.
+You already know how to use dictionaries?
+Good for you, but you aren't allowed to use them until Unit 6.
+Want to use numpy or pandas?
+Sorry, we don't use those in this course.
+The `REFERENCE.md` file has a chronological description of Python concepts.

-## Tabs Mandatory ##
+## Style ##

 In this course, you must use tabs for left-side indentation.
 No spaces are allowed on the left (but you should use them to align text on the right).
 Your editor may be set up to insert 2 or 4 spaces instead of tabs.
 Turn that off.
-Programs with spaces on the left get an automatic F.

 Why is this a rule?